anseki/htmlclean/README.md

 ### htmlclean Job

 htmlclean never changes structure of document even if elements or attributes look like meaningless, because those might be used by your program, and the structuring is not job htmlclean should do.
 It should prevent unexpectedly breaking the data after all your efforts.
 If you would like to enforce rules relating to code style, check out documents such as code style guide.
+Also, htmlclean supposes valid HTML code.
+Since htmlclean never checks the syntax, it might not work correctly when wrong document was passed.
+(Also: [Malformed Nested Tags, and Close Tags in Script](#malformed-nested-tags-and-close-tags-in-script))

 ## See Also